graphcore/poptorch/README.md

 # PopTorch.
 PyTorch integration for the GraphCore IPU

-PopTorch is a set of extensions for PyTorch enabling models to be training, evaluated and used on the GraphCore IPU.
+PopTorch is a set of extensions for PyTorch enabling models to be trained, evaluated and used on the GraphCore IPU.

 More information can be found in the [PopTorch User Guide](https://docs.graphcore.ai/projects/poptorch-user-guide/en/latest/)